API & Webhook Integration

 return res.status(401).json({ error: "Invalid signature" });

-Python — Verify Webhook Signature
+}Python: Verify a Webhook Signature

 import hmac